jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_table_set_total_row2.rs - Example of turning on the "totals" row at the bottom of a worksheet table with captions and subtotal functions.

+* doc_tablecolumn_set_format.rs - Example of adding a format to a column in a worksheet table.

 * doc_tablecolumn_set_formula.rs - Example of adding a formula to a column in a worksheet table.

+* doc_tablecolumn_set_header_format.rs - Example of adding a header format
+  to a column in a worksheet table.

 * doc_url_intro1.rs - Demonstrates writing a url to a worksheet.